nextcloud/documentation/developer_manual/security.rst

 **!=**
  Use !== instead
 **rand(), srand(), mt_rand()**
- If you need a cryptographical secure random number use OC_Util::generate_random_bytes() instead
+ If you need a cryptographical secure random string use OC_Util::generate_random_bytes() instead, the PHP provided functions are `not secure <http://www.suspekt.org/2008/08/17/mt_srand-and-not-so-random-numbers/>`_.

 CSRF protection
 -----------------------------